Before you apply

 Not all candidates are invited to progress.
 If your application moves to the next stage, you will begin the recruitment process, which includes an interview and other relevant assessments, followed by an offer of employment if you are successful.

-- Successful applicants will be invited to a second-round one-on-one interview with a specific facility (15 minutes).
-This may be face-to-face or via a virtual platform.
+- Successful applicants will be invited to either a group or one-on-one interview with a specific facility (40 - 45 minutes).
+This may be face-to-face or via a virtual platform and will vary base don the facility and the recruitment process.

 We will notify you of the outcome of your application